Chronic, long-term stress is like poison to your body.

 A good sign that you’re not overdoing the exercise is that you will continue to improve in each session over time.
 This means you’re recovering enough while also getting the stress resistance benefits of exercising.

-Finally, mindset has a very important role in stress, since your mind has power over your entire physical state.
+Finally, mindset (mental health) has a very important role in stress, since your mind has power over your entire physical state.

 If you allow your mind to run wild and take over, it can leave you living in negative emotions like fear, worry, guilt, shame, anger, and all of the others.